-This is the ratio of its mass (m) to its volume (V), in other words, the mass per unit volume.
+This is the ratio of its mass (m) to its volume (V), in other words, the mass per volume unit.
 There are different ways to determine the density of a plastic material, such as specific and bulk density.
 The density of a body is determined according to standards ASTM D792-13, UNE-EN ISO 1183-1:2013 and UNE-EN 13341:2005 +A1:2011.

 This is a very important physical property both for the processing of raw materials and for the behaviour of the final product obtained.
 The general standard for plastic materials is UNE-EN ISO 62:2008.

 This is the property that measures the resistance of materials to different chemical agents.
 The methodology used to evaluate this property varies considerably and depends, in most cases, on the product’s final application.
 In this type of tests, both the absorption of the test liquid (mass and dimensional variation) and the alteration of the mechanical properties of the sample exposed to the chemical attack are studied.
 The general test standard is UNE 53316:2012.

 The barrier properties of packaging are key to preserving foodstuffs, cosmetic and pharmaceutical products, etc. These properties are determined by the transmission rate of a gas through a material.
 The gases that most affect the shelf life of packaged products are oxygen and water vapour.